John Entick

 John Entick (c.1703 – May 1773) was an English schoolmaster and author.
 He was largely a hack writer, working for Edward Dilly, and he padded his credentials with a bogus M.A. and a portrait in clerical dress; some of his works had a more lasting value.
 In the leading case Entick v Carrington of 1765 he won a legal victory as plaintiff that defined the limits of executive power in the view of the English judiciary.

 Life

 He was probably born about 1703, and resided in the parish of St. Dunstan's, Stepney.
-In 1755 he agreed with John Shebbeare and Jonathan Scott to write for their anti-ministerial paper, The Monitor, appearing every Saturday, at a salary of £200 a year; and his attacks on the government caused his house to be entered and his papers seized under a general warrant in November 1762.
+In 1755 he agreed with John Shebbeare and Jonathan Scott to write for their anti-ministerial paper, The Monitor, appearing every Saturday, at a salary of £200 a year(according to the Bank of England Inflation Calculator — equivalent to £38,333.92 annually) and his attacks on the government caused his house to be entered and his papers seized under a general warrant in November 1762.
 He sued the authorities for illegal seizure over this, claiming £2,000 in damages, and obtained a verdict for £300 in 1765.

 He died at Stepney, where he was buried, on 22 May 1773, being about seventy years old.